 Looping Statements

-Iterative programming involves making the set of statements run in a repetitive, iterative, or looping manner.
-In iterative programming, the statements executes repeatedly until the coded condition is true.
-The PERFORM statement is part of the iterative programming in COBOL and it is also called as looping statement.
+Iterative programming involves making a set of statements run in a repetitive, iterative, or looping manner.
+In iterative programming, the statements execute repeatedly until the coded condition is true.
+The PERFORM statement is part of iterative programming in COBOL and is also called a looping statement.

 PERFORM statement executes the statement block repeatedly.
 The repetitive execution can be conditional or unconditional.
 If any condition is coded with it, the statements block gets executed until the coded condition is true.